puppetlabs/trapperkeeper/README.md

 #### Shutdown Hooks

-A service may provide a shutdown function which will be called during application shutdown.
+A service may implement the `stop` function from the `Lifecycle` protocol.
+If so, this function will be called during application shutdown.
 The shutdown hook for any given service is guaranteed to be called *before* the shutdown hook for any of the services that it depends on.

-To register a shutdown hook, a service need only provide a no-arg `:shutdown` function in its service function map.
 For example:

 ```clj
 (defn bar-shutdown